 Tips for Adding Skills to Your CV

 The skills section is one of the most important sections of your CV.
 It’s a reflection of your skills (abilities acquired), the specific knowledge you have and your competencies (the combination of your skills, knowledge and personality traits).
-When tailored to the job description, it lets recruiters and employers know at a glance that you’re a suitable candidate.
+When tailored to the job description, it lets recruiters and employers know at a glance that you’re a suitable candidate and greatly increases your chances of success..
+In this article, we discuss how to write the perfect skills section for a winning CV.

-As you can see from the above description, there are different types of skills that you can add to your CV.
+There are various different types of skills that you can add to your CV.
 Some can be related directly to your professional experience (hard or professional skills) while others are closely connected to your personality traits (soft or personal skills).
-You can easily add skills to our resume templates.

 Hard skills